EDFward/haskell-intro/README.md

 $ ./HW06 +RTS -s
 ```

 The homework involves working with infinite lists (call them *Streams*).
 Most of them are like brain teasers, thus are funny to solve.
 But it also demonstrates the significance of strict evaluation.
-Following are two code snippets, in which we can see the huge difference in terms of performance ().
+Following are two code snippets, in which we can see the huge difference in terms of performance.

 ```haskell
 {-# LANGUAGE BangPatterns #-}